 Best Aquaculture Practices certification remains in effect for one year from the date of final certification approval by BAP.
 In each successive year, facilities must undergo a site inspection and review.
 Facilities must complete recertification by their recertification date to be in full compliance with the BAP program.

 The BAP certification standards were developed in 2011 by the non-profit NGO group the Global Aquaculture Alliance (GAA) to encourage the use of responsible aquaculture practices for a variety of species, including salmon.
 Cermaq was the first salmon farmer in the world to be certified to BAP standards.
 You can learn more about Best Aquaculture Practices and the certification process on their website at: https://www.bapcertification.org/

 Our 10 principles of First Nations relations

 - Respecting the internal affairs of First Nations.
-Cermaq will not get involved in internal Band conflicts.
+Cermaq will not get involved in internal band conflicts or governance issues.

 - Respecting the diversity of interests and cultures among First Nations.
 Of the 605 indigenous nations in Canada, 197 of these (33%) are located in British Columbia.
 Indigenous people make up about 4% of the Canadian population.
 There is a wide diversity of interests and cultures among these nations.
 Each nation is unique, while also sharing a fundamental common vision and close ties with other nations, so we engage with each First Nation on their own terms.